TYPO3-Documentation/t3docs-wiki-migration/output_pages/MvcFramework.rst

 Lib/div uses the MVC pattern in a nested way.
 Each node (agent) of the tree is a full MVC plugin.
 Plugin controllers can call sub-plugins.
 The output of sub-plugins is nested into the own view.
-PAC [outdated wiki link] is an architecural pattern that describes this aspect of the lib/div architecture approximately. `PAC on wikipedia <http://en.wikipedia.org/wiki/Presentation-abstraction-control>`__
+`PAC </Category:PAC>`__ [deprecated wiki link] is an architecural pattern that describes this aspect of the lib/div architecture approximately. `PAC on wikipedia <http://en.wikipedia.org/wiki/Presentation-abstraction-control>`__

 http://upload.wikimedia.org/wikipedia/commons/4/4a/Pac-schema.png